When I'm backpacking, hikers often ask, "Why are you carrying an umbrella?"

 1. Umbrellas protect backpackers in rainstorms

 Let's start with the obvious: umbrellas work.
-They stop rain.
+They stop the rain.
 If they didn't, they wouldn't sell throughout the planet.
 As obvious as this is, some backpackers act like umbrellas just don't work.

 But if they didn't work, then Americans wouldn't buy 33 million umbrellas every year.
 That's remarkable: 1 in 10 Americans buys an umbrella each year.
 Why?
 Because umbrellas are one of the most successful ways of protecting humans from precipitation.